degville/docs-cloud/en/contributing.md

-Title: Contributing to Documentation
+Title: Contributing to documentation

-# Contributing to Documentation
+# Contributing to documentation

 This documentation is hosted on [GitHub][upstream-github].
 Its source documents are written in standard [GitHub Flavored Markdown][github-gfm] (GFM) format,